Salt of the Earth: 2018 World Salt Symposium

 Park City, Utah is known for summer and winter beauty.
 You may be familiar with the area for its world renowned skiing or the Sundance Film Festival which draws celebrities from around the world, or the Utah Olympic Park.
 But if you haven’t experienced Park City in the summer, you are missing out on something special.
 Beautiful mountains, lakes, waterfalls and rivers surround Park City.

 Welcome to Salt of the Earth: 2018 World Salt Symposium.
 The agenda will be subject to change as the date approaches and final papers are selected.
 Transportation provided between The Montage Deer Valley and Stein Eriksen Lodge – Deer Valley.
+The Chateaux is across the street from the Stein.
 For transportation between the hotel and the airport, please check our Transportation page.
 To print the agenda, please click here.

 Monday, June 18, 2018